npandeypersonal/CourierService/README.md

 2. Calculate the estimated delivery time for every package by maximizing no. of packages in every shipment

 # Libraries
-This project using some libraries as follow
+This project using some libraries as follow.

  AndroidX, MVVM, Coroutines, Hilt, Room, View Binding, Junit, Mockito, LiveData,Repository pattern etc..
 # Design Pattern:
 List of some design pattern use in this.

   Builder patter, Factory pattern, Singleton, Repository, Proxy etc..

 # Project Flow